 1 head of cauliflower – grated or finely chopped

-1 turnip
+1 turnip (optional)

 1 bag of frozen, chopped organic spinach (I buy this at Trader Joe’s)

-sea salt to taste
+sea salt to taste (likely 2 TBS to start)

 Preparation:

-Heat olive oil on low on the stove and saute onions.
+Heat oil on low on the stove and saute onions.
 Add in celery and carrots and cover for a few minutes.
 Add in zuchhini, cauliflower, turnip, sprouts – salt well and cover for a few minutes to let the vegetables cook a bit.

 The soup will be “thicker” because of the sweet potato and it adds a nice flavor as well.
 An uncle in Italy once told my father that a the sign of a good minestrone is it’s thickness.
 If the wooden spoon can “stand” up in the pot, you’ve got a good soup!